SWIFT joins crypto/ Sergei Elagin

 "For CBDCs, our solution will enable central banks to connect their networks simply and directly to all other payment systems in the world through a single gateway," he adds.

-Swift's successful experiment and subsequent CBDC and tokenisation blueprints came following the Opportunities and Challenges of the Tokenisation of Finance conference in Paris in which Federal Reserve Chair Jerome Powell, European Central Bank President Christine Lagarde, Managing Director of the Monetary Authority of Singapore, Ravi Menon and Bank of International Settlements General Manager Agustin Carstens touched upon topics ranging from DeFi, stablecoins and central bank digital currencies (CBDCs).
+Swift's successful experiment and subsequent CBDC and tokenisation blueprints came following the Opportunities and Challenges of the Tokenisation of Finance in which Federal Reserve Chair Jerome Powell, European Central Bank President Christine Lagarde, Managing Director of the Monetary Authority of Singapore, Ravi Menon and Bank of International Settlements General Manager Agustin Carstens touched upon topics ranging from DeFi, stablecoins and central bank digital currencies (CBDCs).

 According to Powell, Menon and Lagarde, CBDCs and stablecoins were both two parts of the digital asset ecosystem that all jurisdictions were looking into, despite Powell noting that a cashless society would not occur "for some time".